 Note: The TTC/EY Tax Reform Barometer defines tax reform as legislation that substantially broadens the tax base or changes the tax rate for either corporate or individual taxpayers.

-Important milestones and elements of tax reform
+Prospects and timing of federal tax reform

 Other tax policy issues